Getting to Maker Faire

 Park and Pedal

-Maker Faire attendees coming on US Route 101 can park their vehicles for free at Oracle Plaza, 10 Twin Dolphin Drive, Redwood City and 301 Island Parkway, Belmont CA 94002 Follow signage to the parking lot then pedal the rest of the way to Maker Faire.
+Maker Faire attendees coming on US Route 101 can park their vehicles for free at Oracle Plaza, 10 Twin Dolphin Drive, Redwood City.
+Follow signage to the parking lot then pedal the rest of the way to Maker Faire.
 Download the bike route map: http://g.co/maps/pdgbd.

 Parking at Maker Faire

-Shuttles run continuously to/from the Faire starting at 9 am and ending one hour after the event closes.
+Shuttles run in a continuous loop to/from the Faire starting at 9 am and ending one hour after the event closes.
+Shuttle pick up/drop off times are subject to delays due to traffic congestion in the area.

 Ample free parking at all parking lots.